Flats Fishing:

 This information will serve you well whether you’re fishing the Bahamas, Turks & Caicos, Mexico, Belize, Venezuela, Seychelles, Christmas Island, or Mauritius.
 Every location or guide will have its own “hot flies”, and those will be listed in your Angler Adventures itinerary, but most are variations of the flies listed here.

 We highly recommend 3, 4 and 5 piece “travel rods” that you can usually take with you on an airplane.
 “Usually” refers to the fact that your rod should fit in the overhead compartment, which varies depending on the size of the aircraft.
-3 piece rods fit in the overhead compartments of all large capacity aircraft.
+3 piece rods fit in the overhead compartments of most large capacity aircraft.
 4 – 5 piece rods may be necessary for small commuter aircraft or “island hoppers”.

 In addition to rods that you can carry aboard an airplane, we strongly recommend that you also pack a carry-on bag with your reels, lines, fishing accessories, (except sharp metal objects which must go in your checked luggage) a change of clothes and all necessary medications.

 Many freshwater anglers make the mistake of using too thin or too light a tippet, which results in breaking off fish, particularly bigger bonefish.
 In saltwater, we recommend the strongest tippet practical for your fishing situation.
-If the bonefish aren’t leader shy, we recommend tippets of 12 – 15 pound clear, traditional monofilament leader material such as Mason, Maxima Clear (not “Maxima Chameleon” or “Ultra Green”) Ande, Rio Saltwater IGFA or other brands designed for use in salt water.
+If the bonefish aren’t leader shy, we recommend tippets of 15-pound traditional monofilament leader material such as Maxima “Ultra Green”, Ande, Rio Saltwater IGFA or other brands designed for use in salt water.
 Mason is a stiff, thick leader material that offers good abrasion resistance, as well as breaking strength.
-The stiffness of Mason makes a good transition between fly line and leader, improving the ability of the leader to turn over the fly.
+The stiffness of Mason makes it a good material for the butt section of the leader.
+It’s larger diameter and stiffness makes a nice transition between fly line and leader, improving the ability of the leader to turn over the fly.
 Maxima, Ande and Rio are thinner than Mason, if you prefer a softer material.
-Bring spools of 30-lb., 20-lb., 15-lb., and 12-lb.
-Mono and spools of 20 lb, 16 lb and 12 lb fluorocarbon so that you can tie leaders using the formula in the “What to Bring” section below.
+Bring spools of 25-lb., 20-lb., 16-lb., and 15-lb.
+Mono and spools of 20 lb. and 15 lb. fluorocarbon to tie leaders using the formula in the “Leaders” section below.

-Standard leader length is 9 – 12 feet.
+Standard leader length is 9 – 10 feet.
 On a windy day, shorten your leader to 7 – 9 feet.
 On a calm day, lengthen your leader to 12 – 14 feet (or more).
 In either case, test how your leader turns over the fly under the conditions that day and make any necessary adjustments.

 BONEFISH LEADERS

-Mono to Fluorocarbon Leader: A 4′ butt of 30-lb, 2′ section of 20-lb, 18″ of 15-lb.
-Then add 2 sections of fluorocarbon, as follows: 18″ of 20 lb; 2′ of 15 lb makes an 11 footer.
+Mono to Fluorocarbon Leader: For the first 3 sections use Mason: A 4′ butt of 25-lb, 2′ section of 20-lb, 18″ of 16-lb.
+Then add 2 sections of fluorocarbon, as follows: 18″ of 20 lb.; 2′ of 15 lb. makes an 11-footer.

 Permit leaders should be between 9 – 14 feet long (depending on conditions), have heavier and longer butt sections (to help turn over the heavier flies) and the tippet should be between 15 – 20 lb (Permit aren’t typically leader shy).
-Having a well constructed permit leader will help deliver the fly within 2 feet of the fish’s nose, the best place to get the permit to see the fly, without giving him a chance to look at it!
+Having a well-constructed permit leader will help deliver the fly within 2 feet of the fish’s nose, the best place to get the permit to see the fly, without giving him a chance to study it!
 Permit aficionado Del Brown preferred simple leaders.
 Del’s leaders were about ten feet in length: six feet of 50 lb test, two feet of 30 lb test, and two feet of tippet material, 15 lb or 20 lb.
 He used a Blood knot or a Surgeon’s knot to join the sections and a no-slip mono loop to attach the fly.
 Having landed 513 Permit in his lifetime – it’s hard to find a better source for advice on Permit than Del Brown.

 For juvenile tarpon in the 10 – 50 lb. class, there’s no need for a complex IGFA sanctioned leader.
 We like simple, clear mono leaders: 4 feet of 40 lb., 3 feet of 30 lb, 2 feet of 20 lb., and a shock tippet 40 lb.
 For larger tarpon, we recommend shock tippets of 60 lb or 80 lb.
-Use a Stu Apte Improved Blod Knot to attach the shock tippet.
+Use a Stu Apte Improved Blood Knot to attach the shock tippet.
 For barracuda use at least 6” of wire.
 For sharks use 24” of wire, or more.

 Every time you or the guide ties a section of leader to leader, or you tie the tippet to the fly, you should test the knot strength by affixing the fly to something stationary and pulling firmly.
 More fish are lost due to leader or knot failure than any other reason.

-A long billed hat with dark underside also protects your face and improves your vision.
+A long-billed hat with dark underside also protects your face and improves your vision.

 Windy days can cause rough weather and boat spray.
 Rain can occur at any time.
 We recommend you bring a set of rain gear (jacket and pants) to carry with you in the boat each day.
-A good rain jacket also doubles as a windbreaker.
+A light rain jacket also doubles as a windbreaker.

 Bring a waterproof or splash-proof bag for your camera and extra clothing (flats skiffs never seem to stay dry).
 Carry two hats and two pair of polarized glasses.
 Use a hat clip to connect your hat to your shirt so it won’t blow completely off.
 Carry a pair of pliers and a hook-sharpening file with you at all times.
 Always carry extra clothing on the boat to protect you from sun, wind, rain or a sudden drop in temperature.
-Specifically, we recommend you carry lightweight long pants, light weight long sleeved shirt, a light sweatshirt and a rain jacket and pants (as described above).
+Specifically, we recommend you carry lightweight long pants, light weight long sleeved shirt, a light fleece and a rain jacket and pants (as described above).

 There are different types of wading.
 There’s casual wading, where you choose to jump out of the flats skiff to cover a specific flat, or chase down a sighted fish.
-In these situations, you can generally see the terrain you’ll cover, you cover it, then get back in the boat.
+In these situations, you can generally see the terrain you’ll cover, cover it, then get back in the boat.
 Casual wading is available pretty much anywhere you bonefish.
 For casual wading, a pair of neoprene flats wading booties or sneakers may be sufficient.

 The other type of wading is to park the boat and go on foot.
 Wading the whole day can take you far from the boat.
 Chances are you will not be able to anticipate the terrain you might cover.
 All day wading requires a wading boot designed for the task.
 The wading boot must be comfortable to walk in for long distances (8 miles a day is not unusual).
 It must provide support and protection from sharp objects like shells, urchins and nasty dead coral.
 Inevitably, you’ll encounter soft sand, which will swallow up your entire wading boot and more.
 Destinations where you can enjoy all day wading include specific locations in the Bahamas or the Yucatan of Mexico, Los Roques, South Caicos, the Turneffe Islands, Belize, Seychelles, St. Brandon’s, Mauritius, Christmas Island and other atolls.

-There are wading boots designed to stand up to all day wading sold by Simms, Patagonia and Orvis.
-It may take trail and error to determine the best wading boot for you.
-My favorite was the Bite Primal Flats Wading boot.
-Unfortunately, it is no longer in production.
-Our next favorite is the Simms Flats Sneaker.
-Combine that with the Simms Guide Model Gravel Guard and a pair of Gator 1.5 mm neoprene wading socks and you’re doing your feet a favor.
-If you prefer traditional socks to Neoprene, Simms makes a couple of “Wet Wading Socks” made of either polypropylene or polyester, spandex and nylon.
+There are wading boots designed to stand up to all day wading sold by Simms, Patagonia, Orvis and others.
+It may take trial and error to determine the best wading boot for you.
+Add gravel guards and a pair of comfortable wading socks and you’re doing your feet a favor.

 For people with foot issues, adding athletic insoles or orthotics to your wading boots may be necessary.
 Keep in mind that you may need to size your shoe accordingly.